aanker/xwordlist/docs/index.md

 ## License

-The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+This software is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).